 - 1. Researching and considering all information about a school's program before you enroll. - 2.
 Completing and submitting application materials to the appropriate agencies within required or recommended time frames.
-All undergraduate students who are fully admitted and degree seeking can complete the Free Application for Federal Student Aid ("FAFSA") for the following school year any time after midnight on January 1st of the preceding year.
-Families can use "estimated" tax information to complete the FAFSA form.
-However, you should return and update the FAFSA once you submit your final return to the Internal Revenue Service (IRS).
-No aid will be disbursed on estimated tax information. - 3.
-Reading all materials sent to you from the Financial Aid Office and other agencies awarding you aid.
+All undergraduate students who are fully admitted and degree seeking can complete the Free Application for Federal Student Aid (FAFSA) for the following school year any time after midnight on January 1st of the preceding year.
+Families can use "estimated" tax information to complete the

+FAFSA form.
+However, you should update the FAFSA once you submit your return to the Internal Revenue Service (IRS).
+No aid will be disbursed on estimated tax information.

+- 3. Reading all materials sent to you from the financial aid office and other agencies awarding you aid.
 Read, understand, and keep copies of all forms you sign.
-The email address you submit on the FAFSA is the official email account the Financial Aid Office uses in communicating with you.
-You will need to update this address with the Financial Aid Office and other school officials if this changes.

-- 4. Knowing and complying with the rules governing the aid you receive.
+The email address you submit on the FAFSA is the email address the financial aid office will use to communicate with you until you are officially enrolled.
+You will need to update this address with the financial aid office and other school officials if this changes.
+Once a Williamsoncc.edu email address has been assigned to you, the college will use this address for all subsequent communication. - 4.
+Knowing and complying with the rules governing the aid you receive.
 These rules include but are not limited to: - You must not be in default on any prior educational loan. - You must not owe a refund on a Federal Pell Grant, or Federal Supplemental Educational Opportunity Grant due to repayment. - 5.
-Providing additional documentation, federal tax transcripts and any additional information, if required for receiving financial assistance. - 6.
-Complying with the provisions of any promissory note and all other agreements you sign. - 7.
+Providing additional documentation which may include federal tax transcripts, if required for receiving financial assistance. - 6.
+Complying with the provisions of any promissory note and of all other agreements you sign. - 7.
 Completing the registration process each term by the slated time period given by the registrar's office, in order to ensure availability of all student aid funds you have been awarded.
 Note: Some aid programs are limited and may be subject to cancellation if your registration process is not completed by the designated period. - 8.
 Using student financial aid proceeds solely for direct educational costs and related living expenses. - 9.
 Knowing the financial implications of dropping a course or withdrawing from Williamson College will have on your student financial aid.
-Always check with the Financial Aid Office before dropping or withdrawing. - 10.
-Making Satisfactory Academic Progress (SAP) towards completing a degree program in a timely manner.
+Always check with the financial aid office before dropping or withdrawing. - 10.
+Making satisfactory academic progress (SAP) towards completing a degree program in a timely manner.
 Minimum requirements must be met in order to participate in the federal aid programs.
-Appeals of the SAP decision can be made and it is the student's responsibility to secure and provide a full written appeal to the Financial Aid Office.
+Appeals of the SAP decision can be made and it is the student's responsibility to secure and provide a full written appeal to the financial aid office.
 Appeals made without supporting documents will not be considered. - 11.
 Understanding that federal financial aid recipients who complete a term receiving all F-grades as a result of non-attendance will be subject to the Title IV withdrawal policy and have their aid adjusted according to federal regulations.
 Students will be required to repay part or all of the federal/state student aid funds received.
-Any student withdrawing, graduating or leaving for longer than a 45 day break, who has borrowed under the Federal Stafford loan program will be required to complete a Federal Stafford Loan Exit Interview. - 12.
-Reporting private sources of student financial aid to Financial Aid Office.
-Please submit a copy of your outside scholarship information to the Financial Aid Office. - 13.
-Keeping your local and permanent home and email addresses and phone numbers current with the Registrar's Office and the Financial Aid Office.
+Any student withdrawing, graduating or leaving for longer than a 45 day break, who has borrowed under the Federal Direct loan program will be required to complete a Federal Direct Loan Exit Interview. - 12.
+Reporting and submitting a copy of your outside scholarship information to the financial aid office. - 13.
+Keeping your local and permanent home and email addresses and phone numbers current with the registrar's office and the financial aid office. - 14.
+Regularly accessing and reading notifications in your williamsoncc.edu email account.